Stukzx/Stukzx/README.md

 <p>
 - 👀 I’m interested in Games, basketball, codes<br>
 - 🌱 I’m currently learning Javascript and Python<br>
-- 💞️ I’m looking to collaborate on Sageyo team (discord bot)
+- 💞️I’m looking to collaborate in someday great project, both to learn anything but also to help if necessary